 Medicare & Enhanced Primary Care

 If you have a chronic problem you can qualify for Medicare benefits under the ‘Enhanced Primary Care’ program.
 Under this program, you can receive approximately $52.95 per session back from Medicare for 5 visits per calendar year.
 However, to qualify for these benefits you must obtain a referral from your doctor who needs to complete an EPC care plan.

 TAC changed their medical-excess structure as of February 14th 2018.
 If your accident occurred on or after this date then there are no excess payments required by you.

-MPPFG no longer requires TAC Patients to pay a Gap Fee for services including Physiotherapy, Pilates, Exercise Physiology, Strength and Conditioning and Dietetics.
+MPPFG no longer requires TAC Patients to pay a Gap Fee for services including Physiotherapy, Pilates-Informed exercise, Exercise Physiology, Strength and Conditioning and Dietetics.
 To be eligible Patients need to have an active TAC Claim and TAC Claim Number.